shivamMahi/Titanic-Dataset-Analysis/README.md

 -This analysis consist of 2 parts.
   *Part-1 is Exploratory Data Analytsis.
    *Part-2 is Statistical Analysis

--Notebook contains the Indepth Analysis of Dataset including Data Cleaning,Data wrangling, Data Visualization, Probability, Descriptive Statistics and Inferential Statistics.
+-Notebook contains the Indepth Analysis of Dataset including Data Cleaning, Data wrangling, Data Visualization, Probability,          Descriptive Statistics and Inferential Statistics.